-TESS courses are tailored to each year’s cohort, but follow this basic structure.
-Each day includes at least one guest to discuss an aspect of writing, from craft to publishing.
-Days run 9am-5pm, with a literary event one evening during the week, hosted by our bookstore partner Twenty Stories.
+TESS courses and syllabi are tailored to each year’s cohort.
+In 2023, we followed the structure below, which may be amended for 2024.
+Each day included at least one guest discussing an aspect of writing, from craft to publishing.
+Days ran from 9am-5pm, with a literary event one evening during the week, hosted by our bookstore partner Twenty Stories.

 Monday: Beginnings